Shrinking Space is a non-profit arts collective and production company based in London and Liverpool.

 We develop multidisciplinary projects to foster collaboration between science and arts and culture.
 We’re driven by a commitment to promoting the distribution of knowledge, critical thinking and lifelong learning.
 Our work is always interactive and aims to inspire participants and audience to encourage positive behaviour change in relation to social justice and environmental issues.

-Shrinking Space has created, commissioned and produced large-scale artworks and events with partners and clients, including: Somerset House, Cape Farewell, King’s college London, New Scientist, NASA Goddard Centre, The British Science Festival, Barbican and Brighton Digital Festival.
+Shrinking Space has created, commissioned and produced large-scale artworks and events with partners and clients, including: Somerset House, Greenpeace UK, Cape Farewell, King’s College London, New Scientist, NASA Goddard Centre, The British Science Festival, Barbican and Brighton Digital Festival.

 Our artistic practice is centered on cross sector collaboration and research into a range of scientific disciplines and socio-political topics.